yodit93/Pokemon/README.md

 ### Setup

 Clone this repository to your desired folder:
 ``git clone `https://github.com/yodit93/JavaScript-capstone-group-project.git`
+Install necessery dependencies using the following syntax.
+- npm install
+Finally run the app using the following syntax.
+- npm start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🔭 Watch Video Explanation here <a name="video-demo"></a>

+### Future Features <a name="key-features"></a>
+- Implement some UX improvements: transitions and animations.
+- Add more tests.
+- Add more features to the app.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 - **Watch explanation of the features** [here in the video](https://drive.google.com/file/d/1OnJKDYhjLAZ6UCazG69MSS5qAi7C_2rP/view?usp=sharing)